sainaen/hypothetical.me/content/about.md

 It has two primary goals:

 * help me learn to communicate better, and
-* work as an external memory&hairsp;---&hairsp;store things I once knew.
+* work as an external memory&#8239;---&thinsp;store things I once knew.

 There’s no comments section for now, but you’re welcome to send your feedback to [ivan@vyshnevskyi.com](mailto:ivan@vyshnevskyi.com) or